 This really depends on who you book through, but remember most tours are pretty much the same.
 There’s little variation in the standard of vehicle (you make do with what they’ve been able to import onto the island!), so prices shouldn’t differ much between operators.

-We paid €80 per person in 2019 for a 6-hour private São Tomé tour, that included both a driver and a guide.
+We paid €80 per person in 2019 for a 6-hour private São Tomé tour (which ended up being 8 hours), that included both a driver and a guide.
 There was a supplement of €15 each for the lunch at Roca Sao Joao Angolares.
 Despite apparently missing out several of the scheduled stops on the itinerary, we felt it was good value for money.